Zenamine/docs/pages/account/billing/how_to_use_automatic_renewal/guide.en-ca.md

 #### **Renew the service.**

-This action is only applicable to services set to manual renewal, and it will redirect you to an online payment interface.
-You can renew these services at any time before their expiry, and choose their renewal duration.

-#### **Anticipate payment.**

-This action is applicable to services set to automatic renewal, and it will redirect you to an online payment interface.
+This action will redirect you to an online payment interface.
 You can renew these services at any time before their expiry, and choose their renewal duration.
 In this case, the duration of validity you subscribe to will be added to the current validity duration.
 You will not lose any remaining validity time.

 #### **Cancel on expiry.**